Miminenka/english-for-designers/index.md

 ![Me tying up my hair while standing in front of a projection of famous paintings in a modern gallery.](img/jancarova-headshot.jpg)

 ## Hey!
-I’m Mimi, a Multidisciplinary Artist.
+I’m Mimi, a multidisciplinary artist.

 Would you like to find out more [about me](about.md)?